-VIAVI supports the market from end-to-end by providing powerful, innovative solutions for the construction, commissioning, expansion, and monitoring of DCIs.
+VIAVI supports the data center interconnect market from end-to-end by providing powerful, innovative data center solutions for the construction, commissioning, expansion, and monitoring of DCIs.
 This holistic approach encompasses robust performance verification over the DCI as well as the comprehensive testing of the essential equipment populating the hyperscale ecosystem.

 - How is Data Center Interconnect Different from Hyperscale?